 51. Toepler's Influence Machine. - In this machine, as constructed by Voss, are embodied various points due to Holtz and others.
 Its construction follows almost literally the diagram already explained, but instead of having two cylinders, one inside the other, it has two flat disks of varnished glass, one fixed, the other slightly smaller rotating in front of it (Fig. 37).
 The field-plates A and B consist of pieces of tinfoil, cemented on the back of the back disk, each protected by a coating of varnished paper.
 The carriers are small disks or sectors of tinfoil, to the number of six or eight, cemented to the front of the front disk.
 To prevent them from being worn away by rubbing against the brushes a small metallic button is attached to the middle of each.
-The neutralizing brushes $n_1$ , $n_2$ are small whisps of fine springy brass wire, and are mounted on the ends of a diagonal conductor Z. The appropriating brushes $a_1$ , $a_2$ are also of thin brass wire, and are fastened to clamps projecting from the edge of the fixed disk, so that they communicate metallically with the two field-plates.
-The collecting combs, which have brass spikes so short as not to touch the carriers, are mounted on insulating pillars and are connected to the adjustable discharging knobs
+The neutralizing brushes n_1 , n_2 are small whisps of fine springy brass wire, and are mounted on the ends of a diagonal conductor Z. The appropriating brushes a_1 , a_2 are also of thin brass wire, and are fastened to clamps projecting from the edge of the fixed disk, so that they communicate metallically with the two field-plates.
+The collecting combs, which have brass spikes so short as not to touch the carriers, are mounted on insulating pillars and are connected to the adjustable discharging knobs neutralizing brushes are set so as to touch the carriers while under influence.
+Then see that the discharging knobs are drawn widely apart.
+Set the machine in rotation briskly.
+If it is clean it should excite itself after a couple of turns, and will emit a gentle hissing sound, due to internal discharges (visible as blue glimmers in the dark), and will offer more resistance to turning.
+If then the knobs are pushed nearer together sparks will pass across between them.
+The jars (the addition of which we owe to Holtz) should be kept free from dust.
+Sometimes a pair of terminal screws are added at S, S, (Fig. 38), connected respectively with the outer coatings of the jars.
+These are convenient for attaching wires to lead away discharges for experiments at a distance.
+If not so used they should be joined together by a short wire, as the two jars will not work properly unless their outer coatings are connected.

-$D_1$ , $D_2$ .
-These also communicate with two small Leyden jars $J_1$ , $J_2$ , the function of which is to accumulate the charges before any discharge takes place.
+D., D..
+These also communicate with two small Leyden jars J1, J2, the function of which is to accumulate the charges before any discharge takes place.
 These jars are separately depicted in Fig. 38.
 Without them, the discharges between the knobs take place in frequent thin blue sparks.
 With them the sparks are less numerous, but very brilliant and noisy.